griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/07_workflow_structure_visualizer.md

 To display the graph, you'll use the `StructureVisualizer`'s method `to_url`.
 This will output a url you can click on that will display the graph.

-At the end of your script, comment out `worfklow.run()` and instead get the url using the `StructureVisualizer` class, then print it.
+At the end of your script, comment out `workflow.run()` and instead get the url using the `StructureVisualizer` class, then print it.

 ```python
 # Run the workflow